Jason696867/make_files/dev-target/crossdevelop/README.md

 cross-development environment:

 1. Update the uImage on the SD card, if needs be.
-You can either remove the SD card from the console and mount it on your computer, to then deploy files as described in the above section "Prepare a boot device";
+You can either remove the SD card from the target and mount it on your computer, to then deploy files as described in the above section "Prepare a boot device";
-   or use the NFS-mounted rootfs to copy the latest uImage and install it via a shell session on the console:
+   or use the NFS-mounted rootfs to copy the latest uImage and install it via a shell session on the target:

         cp crossdevelop/images/uImage rootfs-assets/root/uImage-new
         make deploy-target-apps

-        (power on the console)
+	(power on the target)
-        (ssh to the console)
+	(ssh to the target)
         sdcard=/mnt/sdcard
         mkdir -p $sdcard
         mount /dev/mmcblk0p2 $sdcard
         cp uImage-new $sdcard/boot/uImage
         umount $sdcard
         rmdir $sdcard
-        (power off the console)
+	(power off the target)

 2. Update the toolchain and rootfs: